Chrisvenator/BeatKenja/README_Gradle.md

 Declarative Python API definitions for static analysis tools cannot cover all dynamic tricks used in real APIs of libraries: some of them still require library-specific code analysis.
-Nevertheless the skeletons database is enough for many libraries.
+Nevertheless, the skeletons database is enough for many libraries.

 The proposed [python-skeletons](https://github.com/JetBrains/python-skeletons)